-The main accounting policies adopted in the preparation of the consolidated financial statements are set out in 813000 "Interim Financial Information in accordance with NIC34".
-The policies have been consistently applied to the previous year presented in this consolidated financial statements, unless otherwise stated.
+The main accounting policies adopted in the preparation of the consolidated financial statements are set out in exhibit 813000.
+The policies have been consistently applied to the previous year presented in these consolidated financial statements, unless otherwise stated.

 Follow-up of analysis [text block]